MicrosoftDocs/memdocs/memdocs/intune/configuration/esim-device-configuration-download-server.md

   - **Auto Enable**: It indicates whether the discovered profile must be automatically enabled after installation.
 The default value of the dropdown list is *Enable*.
 Select **Auto Enable** if the eSIM profile should be automatically enabled (independently of any other eSIM profiles stored in eUICC).

-  - **Server Name**: It is the fully qualified domain name of the SM-DP+ server that will be used for profile discovery.
+  - **Server Name**: It's the fully qualified domain name of the SM-DP+ server that is used for profile discovery.
 DO NOT INCLUDE **<https://>**.

   - **Display Local UI**: Determines whether eSIM settings can be viewed and changed in the Settings app on the eSIM capable devices that are being provisioned.
 True if available, false otherwise.
 If **Display Local UI** is set to Disabled, **Auto Enable** must be checked.

-  - Enter the Server Name , select the desired settings, and then select **Next**.
+  - Enter the Server Name, select the desired settings, and then select **Next**.

 8. In the **Scope tags** tab, add the required tags, and select **Next**.

 9. In the **Assignments** tab, select the user or device group(s) to assign your profile.
-For more information on assigning the profile to a user or device group , go to [Assign device profiles](device-profile-assign.md#user-groups-vs-device-groups) in Microsoft Intune.
+For more information on assigning the profile to a user or device group, go to [Assign device profiles](device-profile-assign.md#user-groups-vs-device-groups) in Microsoft Intune.
 Also, before creating the profile, you need to have your group(s) set up.
 For more information, go to Add groups to organize users and devices.

 10. In the **Review + create** tab, review all the details and select **Create**.